B3Kay/next-buffet-diet-webb-app/README.md

 # The Buffet Diet - Website

-The buffet diet is a website that allows you to find buffets and all you can eat buffets in your area.
+The buffet diet is a website that allows you to find buffets and all you can eat places in your area.

 [![The Buffet Diet - showcase](./public/showcase.png)](https://buffetdiet.com)